toshikwa/slac-discrete.pytorch/README.md

-# SLAC for discrete action settings in PyTorch
+# (Experimental) SLAC for discrete action settings in PyTorch
 A PyTorch implementation of Stochastic Latent Actor-Critic(SLAC)[[1]](#references) extended for discrete action settings.
 I tried to make it easy for readers to understand the algorithm.
 Please let me know if you have any questions.

-Also, any pull requests are welcomed.
+It's an experimental repository and I'm trying to making it work.
+Any pull requests are welcomed :)

 ## Requirements
 You can install dependencies using `pip install -r requirements.txt`.